DR JONATHAN J NEGUS

 Dr Jonathan Negus is committed to surgical excellence and clinical care that is optimised and individualised to each patient’s specific needs.
 He continues to develop both himself and his field through ongoing quality research and enquiry.

-Dr Negus operates at the North Shore Private Hospital, the Mater Hospital and St Luke’s Hospital.
+Dr Negus operates at the Northern Beaches Hospital, North Shore Private Hospital, the Mater Hospital and St Luke’s Hospital.
 He consults at North Shore Private Hospital and North Sydney Sports Medicine Centre in St Leonard’s as well as at Pitt St in Sydney’s CBD.

 He is very happy to take enquiries from General practitioners and physiotherapists.